 How to Clean Floor Tile Naturally

-Tile flooring is a favorite among healthy home advocates because it’s durable and affordable, comes in a huge variety of styles, and hard surfaced floors are non-toxic or less toxic than other flooring options.
+Tile flooring is a favorite among healthy home advocates because it’s durable and affordable, comes in a huge variety of styles, and hard surfaced floors are safe or less toxic than other flooring options.

 But can tile floors be cleaned naturally without resorting to expensive cleaners (or ruining your natural stone tile’s finish)?